Pradeep Machiraju

-Pradeep Kumar Machiraju (born 23 October 1985) is an Indian television presenter and actor who works in Telugu films and television.
+Pradeep Machiraju (born 23 October 1985) is an Indian television presenter and actor who works in Telugu films and television.
 He is known for hosting shows such as Gadasari Atta Sogasari Kodalu and Konchem Touch Lo Unte Chepta.
 Machiraju won Nandi Award for Best Anchor in 2014.
 He made his debut as a lead actor with 30 Rojullo Preminchadam Ela (2021).

 Early life and education

 Pradeep was born in Amalapuram, East Godavari district of Andhra Pradesh and brought up in Hyderabad.
-After studying at St. Alphonsa's High School, Hyderabad, he did his bachelor's degree in Electrical and Electronics Engineering from Vignan Institute of Technology and Science.
+After studying at St. Alphonsa's High School, Hyderabad, he did his bachelor's degree in Electrical and electronics engineering from Vignan Institute of Technology and Science.
 He started his career as Radio Jockey at Radio Mirchi.